researchsoft/website/content/funding-opportunities/38-past-heading.md

 background = "white"
 +++

-## Research Software Past Funding Opportunities
+## Past Funding Opportunities for Research Software

-Collection of past research software funding opportunities order by deadline.
+Collection of past opportunities  for research software funding, ordered by deadline.